-The East Brent memorial is unique in that it depicts life size statues of men of the three military services and also that of a man of Merchant the Navy, who.. unarmed risked danger from submarines daily to keep not only Britain supplied with
+The East Brent memorial is unique in that it depicts life size statues of men of the three military services and also that of a man of the Merchant Navy, who.. unarmed risked danger from submarines daily to

 By 1920 enough funds had been raised and our rather unique East Brent war memorial was dedicated on May 27th 1921.